-Myth 1: Lifting weights will put on too much muscle.
+Myth 1: Lifting weights will put on too much muscle

-While you don't have to deadlift 300 pounds to have success in running, we benefit from having muscles to power our legs up and down mountains, over rocks or other obstacles, and around sharp turns.
+While you don't have to deadlift 300 pounds to have success on the trails, we benefit from having muscles to power our legs up and down mountains, over rocks or other obstacles, and around sharp turns.
 The truth is, it's tough to put on much muscle mass as runners when we're spending 10 percent or less of our time on strength and the large majority on running.
 Any extra muscle gained from lifting, particularly in the off-season will likely benefit you as you transition into that next half marathon, 50k, or 100-mile race.

-Allgood, who is also a physical therapist (DPT, PT), shares a bit more behind her routine, highlighting band work, bodyweight exercises and lifting lighter weights throughout the season, incorporating these two to three times per week.
+Allgood, who is also a physical therapist, shares a bit more behind her routine, highlighting band work, bodyweight exercises and lifting lighter weights throughout the season, incorporating these two to three times per week.
 She says that these exercises have "allowed me to not only analyze what is wrong with my own running gait, but has also allowed me the ability to know how to address whatever issue may appear as a 'niggle' and mitigate injury risk.
 It has been vital to my health as a runner to be able to recognize any early injury signs and apply the exercises or techniques to keep me healthy throughout the years."

 Myth 2: To run fast, all you need to do is keep running.